clj-commons/zprint-clj/README.md

 +    :else {}))
 ```

-### Advanced Customization
+### Advanced Configuration

 You can configure `zprint-clj` with a `.zprintrc` file.
 The `.zprintrc` is written in EDN format.

+Your `.zprintrc` file will be resolved if it is found in one of two locations:

+1. The current directory where the zprint-clj process was initialized
+2. The global `HOME` directory

-Your `.zprintrc` file will be resolved starting from the location of the file being formatted, and searching up the file tree until we find a `.zprintrc` file.
-If none found, we fall back on `zprint` [default settings](https://github.com/kkinnear/zprint#quick-start).
+If none found, we fall back on `zprint-clj` [default settings](https://github.com/kkinnear/zprint#quick-start).

 ## Building